 Dorsey’s carefully worded denial doesn’t rule out the possibility that Twitter is planning a major refresh of how its service would work.
 In fact, a new version of the Twitter timeline which was tested on my own feed by the company in the last few weeks would fit Dorsey’s description to the letter, while still marking a major change for the service.

-Sadly, not all browsers don’t have a switch that forces them to automatically translate all web content into our own language.
-For business owners who have followers of diverse backgrounds, this can be a bit challenging!
+Sadly, not all browsers have a switch that forces them to automatically translate all web content into our first language.
+For business owners who have followers of diverse backgrounds, this can be a bit challenging.
 Which language do you cater to?
 Or, do you alternate languages in each post?
 Yikes!

-Facebook erases all the worry.
+Have no fear – Facebook’s new update erases all the worry.
 Well, at least some of it, as they still require you to manually translate.
-I don’t know about you, but my my translating skills are solely restricted to Google’s help.
-If you have a couple of languages under your belt or a multi-lingual friend by your side, this is the tool for you!
+I don’t know about you, but my translating skills are solely restricted to Google’s help.
+But if you have a couple of languages under your belt or a multi-lingual friend by your side, this is the tool for you!

 If you have over 5,000 followers, the tool is already activated in your account.
 This tool allows you to post the same content in many different languages so that all of your followers can see your content in their preferred language without having to ignore the ones they don’t quite understand.
 Facebook allows many separate language posts for the same content.
 I’d venture to say that you won’t run out of possibilities!